 Placing a smaller gauge or caliber cartridge into a gun (such as a 20 gauge shell in a 12 gauge shotgun) can result in the smaller cartridge falling into the barrel and acting as a bore obstruction when a cartridge of proper size is fired.
 This can cause a burst barrel or worse.
-You can easily avoid this type of accident by paying close attention to each cartridge you causing the barrel to bulge or even burst on firing, which can of accident by paying close attention to each cartridge you insert into your firearm.
-This is really a case where "haste makes waste"
+You can easily avoid this type of accident by paying close attention to each cartridge you insert into your firearm.
+This is really a case where "haste makes waste".